Yesterday I posted Part 1 on "Hypertrophy for Climbing", and these were the two comments made within hours of the post:

 hey man - i dig your blog and you have some great advice, but this one threw me. i was with ya all the way up to the part where you said what exercises you planned to incorporate as part of a hypertrophy phase...e.g. military press? how the hell does that translate to climbing harder? what are you doing in terms of forearms, the weakest link for probably 99% of climbers?
 I've never fallen off a route or problem because my triceps/chest/shoulders were too pumped....

 Cool.
 I was assuming all along you were talking about fingers, and it turns out they're not on the list.
 Any reason for that?
 Thanks, Mark

 My fault.
-Not only did I forget the "Part 1", but I never really told you I was talking about something other than fingers and forearms, which is what most people associate with climbing hypertrophy.
+I never really told you I was talking about something other than fingers and forearms, which is what most people associate with climbing hypertrophy.
 I'll get on that today.

 You've got your big climbing muscles working now, and are ready to pull.
 That last link between you and the rock is your forearm and your fingers.
 As training these are mostly limited to climbers, there is little science about isolating fingers and forearms for that purpose (mostly guessing and regurgitated articles).
 All we can do is modify what we learn from the world of lifting, add it to the apparatus we know works, and see if we progress.